rmoshier/chef-web-docs/chef_master/source/windows.rst

    The password for the user specified by ``run_as_user``.

+   New in Chef Client 12.1.

 ``run_as_user``
    **Ruby Type:** String

    The user under which a Microsoft Windows service runs.

+   New in Chef Client 12.1.

 ``service_name``
    **Ruby Type:** String